cloudfoundry-attic/lattice-release/docs/troubleshooting.html.md

 ## How do I communicate with my containers over TCP?

-THe Lattice router only supports HTTP communication at this time.
+The Lattice router only supports HTTP communication at this time.
 If you would like to use TCP instead you will need to communicate with the container by IP and port, which you can get via `ltc status`.
 For a local vagrant deployed Lattice, the containers can be reached at `192.168.11.11`.
 On AWS, you will need to configure your ELB to route traffic to the Cells in your VPC.

 ## How do I communicate between containers?